unkemptArc99/cs7641-project/docs/index.md

 It is almost paradoxical that we would be comparing our results against a supervised model, and our inspiration to get features out of an image is based on a supervised algorithm.
 So, here goes - imagine instead of using Convolutional Neural Networks (CNNs) to classify images, we use them to give us a bunch of features!
 We remembered how Prof. Mahdi told off-handedly in the class on how we could simply modify the last layer of any Neural Network, converting the output to the needs of the problem.
 This idea struck us, and hence, instead of using a sigmoid activation function in the last layer for classification, we replaced it with an identity function to provide me the features (or neuron outputs) that form the basis of the classification decision.
 The selection of these neuron outputs is essential as they make up a huge chunk of the decision of classification.
 These features will definitely be able to form a basis for the similarity analysis that goes into unsupervised clustering algorithms.

 We chose ResNet models to be our base for the feature extraction.
 We have trialed three different ResNet models - ResNet18, ResNet34, ResNet50.
 We first chose a pre-trained model of all the above three models (which is readily available from the PyTorch library).
 Then we went on to train our set of images on the model to update the parameters.
 We chose a train-validate-test split of 70%,10%,20% out of the whole Tsinghua Dog Dataset.
 The train and validation datasets were used to train the ResNet models.
 The test dataset was used for clustering algorithms, which we will discuss in a future section.
 The trained models were then modified to serve as feature extraction models, by modifying the last layer of each model to an identity layer.
-The resulting models are available here for use - https://gtvault-my.sharepoint.com/:f:/g/personal/asharma756_gatech_edu/ErVYpyAQsPhCiIGdQe6BQdwBxVrM8eJm0PFNkeSW7b751Q?e=B5CGoC
+The resulting models are available [here](https://gtvault-my.sharepoint.com/:f:/g/personal/asharma756_gatech_edu/ErVYpyAQsPhCiIGdQe6BQdwBxVrM8eJm0PFNkeSW7b751Q?e=B5CGoC) for use.

 Each of our ResNet models gave us 512 features for each image.
 We first started thinking about whether we could reduce a few features from the given set.
 Principal Component Analysis (PCA) is the first algorithm that came to our mind.
 PCA tends to work better where variance between features are maximised.
 To determine whether we could do that, we plotted a correlation matrix between all our 512 features.
 Here is the result that we got for our models -